 The list is not exhaustive, which means that there could be other situations that will indicate that your business is insolvent.
 The occurrence of one situation above does not automatically mean that your business is insolvent.
 Continuing losses do not always mean that you are unable to pay debts on time.
 Moreover, dishonoured cheques, which indicate a short-term shortage of cash, happen to all businesses all the time and do not indicate insolvency.

-A presence of any of the situations listed above, however, should make the director suspicious of insolvency and should be used to make decisions that maximise profits and maintain relations of the company.
+If your company is experiencing any of the above situations, that should make the director suspicious of insolvency.
+He should use the situations to make decisions that maximise profits and maintain good relations of the company.

 Directors should act fast as soon as they have a suspicion of bankruptcy because acting too late may result in dire consequences for the company.
 The company can be placed in liquidation and the director may face punishment.
 Also, the collapse of your company will affect your employees, your lenders, your customers, and your suppliers.